 “Over the years, our disclosure regime has evolved to reflect evolving risks and investor needs,” said SEC Chair Gary Gensler.
 “Today, cybersecurity is an emerging risk with which public issuers increasingly must contend.
 Investors want to know more about how issuers are managing those growing risks.
 A lot of issuers already provide cybersecurity disclosure to investors.
 I think companies and investors alike would benefit if this information were required in a consistent, comparable, and decision-useful manner.”

-While the SEC’s proposal does not explicitly reference CRQ, companies won’t be able to successfully meet requirements without it.
+While the SEC’s ruling does not explicitly reference CRQ, companies won’t be able to successfully meet requirements without it.
 In the past, many business leaders have pushed back on implementing CRQ because they don’t see the immediate ROI.
 However, after walking through an assessment using the Axio360 platform, the ROI of the assessment process becomes undeniable, and some business leaders who aren’t already leveraging CRQ tools like Axio360 might be surprised by what they find.
-Any decision-makers who are unhappy with the proposed new amendments don’t understand their risk environment.
-And if you don’t understand your risk environment, you’re in danger.

 Axio can help